mgrojo/alr2appimage-action/README.md

          uses: actions/checkout@v2
        - name: alr2appimage-action
          uses: mgrojo/alr2appimage-action@v1
          with: # All these arguments are optional.
-These are the default values.
+The indicated values are the default ones.
            alr2appimageVersion: 1.0.0 # Use custom version of alr2appimage.
            alr2appimageArgs: "--use-version" # Arguments to pass to alr2appimage
            tagName: "continuous" # Tag to use for your application release.
            crateDir: "." # Directory where your Alire crate is located
+           deleteExistent: false # Delete the tag and release if already existent
 ```